What is an ectopic pregnancy?

 Who is at risk for an ectopic pregnancy?

-Ectopic pregnancy is more common in women who:
+Ectopic pregnancy is more common in people who:

 - Have had trouble getting pregnant (infertility)